harshil2334567879/animatronic-eye-ai/README.md

 This is a robotic eye setup that moves and reacts to what it sees using a camera and a set of servos.
 The idea is to make it feel a bit “alive” just through motion — like it’s actually paying attention instead of being a static build.

 Built with an ESP32-CAM and 6 MG90S servos.
+AI was used in this project to write codes!!!

 ⸻